Fighting for the Right of HIV/AIDS Workers

-Among the pillars of the goals of my organization; was to let all employers know that HIV-AIDS can’t be transmitted at the workplace; even when workers are working as a team; and by sidelining any one on the basis of their condition; there was a likelihood of a downward trend in productivity.
+Among the pillars of the goals of my organization; was to let all employers know that HIV-AIDS can’t be transmitted at the workplace; even when workers are working as a team; and by sidelining any one on the basis of their health condition; there was a likelihood of a downward trend in productivity.

 Nonetheless, I must agree that there are psychological factors that may stress a person living with HIV-AIDS.
 This may have a negative effect at work; but this is more promoted by the stigmatization that may take place at work.
 If at all a HIV worker is accepted and given a conducive atmosphere where he/she is treated as an equal; there are higher chances of mitigating the psychological stress as well as promote motivation at work.
 Needless to say, there are many other factors that may affect us psychologically apart from HIV; such as domestic issues and these to can derail the performance at work.
 These case are not isolated the same way HIV case were isolated in many organization especially those in the private sector.

 Work and Trade Unions Need to Address the Plight of HIV/AIDS Victims